John Mitchell pioneered North

 Momentum began to pick up for the microbrewing phenomenon in the early- to mid-1990s with annual volume growth increasing from 35% in 1991 increasing each year to a high of 58% in 1995.
 Craft brewer volume growth slowed to between 1 and 5 % annually between 1997 and 2003.
 2004 saw an acceleration of craft brewer sales with annual growth percentages for the craft segment of between 6 and 12 % each year from 2004 through 2008, as beer drinkers increasingly connected with small and independent breweries and local breweries.
 Craft Brewers have succeeded in establishing a high levels of quality, consistency and innovation, expanding the minds of the beer consumer and in creating the most diverse brewing culture in the world.
 While craft brewers only had 4 % of the US beer sales in 2008, there is a tremendous upside for beer drinkers and craft brewers.

-The number of craft brewers has gone from 8 in 1980 to 537 in 1994 to over 1600 in 2010.
+The number of craft brewers has gone from 8 in 1980 to 537 in 1994 to over 2300 in 2012. the number of breweries in planning is skyrocketing.
+As of June1, 2013 there are more than 1,500 breweries in development in the US.
 Craft brewers operate in 344 congressional districts and the majority of Americans live within 10 miles of a brewery.
 Truly craft brewers and craft beer drinkers are participants in a revolution.
 There has never been a better time or place to drink beer than in the US right now.

 See Craft Brewer Defined.